How to Get an SSL Certificate [+10 Best Free SSLs]

 From here, my computer and the hubspot.com server decide on the type of encryption they’ll use to transmit data back and forth securely.
 What makes this connection secure is the coding and decoding of information while it is in transit between the computer and the server.

-The timeframe where security attacks are prone to happen is when the data is moving from one place to the next.
+The timeframe in which security attacks are prone to happen is when the data is moving from one place to the next.
 Scrambling the information in an encrypted language, or private key, keeps everything secure until it gets where it needs to be.

 Authentication

-Once the data is decrypted by my computer by the private key, a lock icon appears next to the website’s name in the browser’s search bar.
+Once my computer decrypts the data using the private key, a lock icon appears next to the website’s name in the browser’s search bar.

 It looks like this: